5 Toxic People To Avoid On Your Spiritual Journey

 John of God is a famous Brazilian “healer” who amassed hundreds of thousands of followers all over the world.
 He reached a level of international new age fame, including being featured by Oprah.
 He was also jailed in 2019 for raping over 300 women, including his own daughter.

 Why you’re vulnerable: If you have a prior history of sexual or emotional abuse, you are particularly vulnerable to this, because your nervous system does not easily recognize these kinds of boundary violations (because it’s used to being violated).
-If you have a history of abuse of any kind, I urge you to seek out trauma-informed practitioners rather than accepting free services from seemingly good samaritans–particularly if they are of the opposite sex.
+If you have a history of abuse of any kind, I urge you to seek out trauma-informed practitioners rather than accepting free services from seemingly good samaritans.
 And look for any and all resources about how to recognize and set strong boundaries.

 The Dilettante Coach/Influencer

 In the excitement of the pre-enlightenment phases of awakening, many people who are early in their spiritual journey jump into the evangelism phase with gusto, becoming spiritual social media influencers and even offering coaching services or readings of some kind.
 The problem is that they’ve not yet engaged on their own shadow work and as such, are only able to guide people from the shallow depths of the work that they’ve done.
 In many cases, these people are not at all trauma-informed and still greatly unaware of their own issues, and when they set out to start helping others, they end up projecting their own issues onto their clients and doing more harm than good.
 It’s the blind leading the blind.